BronXTJ/Sri-Lanka-Disaster-Data-Resource-Hub/README.md

 A central access point for verified disaster data, tools, and platforms related to the recent floods, landslides, and cyclone Ditwah impact in Sri Lanka.

-This hub collects official datasets, real-time dashboards, satellite intelligence, and community-built tools into one place.
-So, anyone can understand what’s happening, how organizations are responding, and where to find help.
+This hub gathers official datasets, real-time dashboards, satellite intelligence, and tools created by the community in one location.
+This way, anyone can see what is happening, how organizations are responding, and where to get help.

 🎯 Why This Exists ?